 Dear Expectant Mother,

 Eric and I met in 1999 in a small-group bible study.
 We were married by the end of 2000 and have cherished one another ever since.
 Eric is a gentle, loving, patient, intelligent, hard-working, and honest man.
-He works as a Principle Computer Engineer for a large company and has enjoyed his 21 years with them.
+He works as a Principle Computer Engineer for a large company and has enjoyed his 22 years with them.
 I consider it a privilege to be stay-at-home and homeschooling mom who works hard to make our home a comfortable place for us.
 As a family we enjoy weeknight evenings around the dinner table talking about our day, playing board games, and our Saturday morning tradition of homemade buttermilk waffles.
-Our lovely 5-bedroom, 3 ½ bathroom home is in an active, family-friendly community in Northern California where we enjoy long bike rides on the trails, play dates at the park, and story time at the library.
-In the summer months we enjoy swimming at the aquatic center, and free time in the winter we can be found snowboarding and sledding at our local snow parks.
+Our lovely 5-bedroom, 3 ½-bathroom home is in an active, family-friendly community in Northern California where we enjoy long bike rides on the trails, play dates at the park, and story time at the library.
+In the summer months we enjoy swimming or cycling, and during free time in the winter we can be found snowboarding or sledding at our local snow parks.
 Our favorite time of year, though, is autumn when we can go to local apple orchards and pumpkin patches to sample a variety of fresh baked goods and treats.

-We prayed for 8 years for the blessing of children to fill our hearts and home, all the while, and still, knowing we are content in whatever “station” God has us.
-In 2010, we joyfully welcomed our son, Samuel, after years of fertility treatments, multiple unsuccessful IVF trials, and a miscarriage.
+We prayed 10 long years for the blessing of children to fill our hearts and home.
+In 2010, we joyfully welcomed our son, Samuel, after 2 years of fertility treatments, multiple unsuccessful IVF trials, and a miscarriage.
 In 2014, we began our first adoption journey and our second son, Isaiah, was born in 2015.
 We saw firsthand what beautiful, sacrificial love was through Isaiah’s birthmother’s choice for adoption.
 Our hope was/is not in medicine or man, but rather that God can use all things for our good and for His glory.
-The journey of infertility, much like this adoption journey, taught us to wait patiently for His timing, His plan/will, and His way because the outcome will always be better than what we can do for ourselves.
+The journey of infertility and our previous adoption, much like this adoption journey, taught us to wait patiently for God’s perfect timing.

 Eric & Sandra